chengyawlow/chengyawlow.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Cheng Yaw, Low (Cheng), serving as a research associate with the [Data Science Group, Institute for Basic Science, Republic of Korea]((https://ds.ibs.re.kr/)).
+Hi, I'm Cheng Yaw, Low (Cheng), a research associate with the [Data Science Group, Institute for Basic Science, Republic of Korea](https://ds.ibs.re.kr/).

 # News
 + Dec.
 20 ~ 22, 2023: Attending the KSC 2023 (the undergraduate intern, Kaleb) for an oral presentation (DCFace++).